microsoft/WhatTheHack/999-JavaOnAzure/Coach/solution-05.md

 ## Notes & Guidance

-- It's possible to create a dashboard manually by building and pinning the correct charts, but the included [dashboard.bicep](./assets/dashboard.bicep) does that automatically.
+- It's possible to create a dashboard manually by building and pinning the correct charts, but the included [dashboard.bicep](./assets/dashboard.bicep) file does that automatically.

     ```shell
     az deployment group create -g $RG -f assets/dashboard.bicep